-- \ DIRECTION.-"To the blessed Inspectors, Officers, Chiefs, and Representatives of the Holy Community of Monte Santo, and to the Holy Fathers of the same, and of all other sacred convents, our beloved Sons. - "We, Gregorios, Patriarch, Archbishop Universal, Metropolitan of Constantinople, &c. &c. &c. - "Blessed Inspectors, Officers, Superiors, and Representatives of the Community of the Holy Mountain, and other Holy Fathers of the same, and of the other Holy and Venerable Convents subject to our holy universal Throne.
-Peace be to you.
+- DIRECTION.-" To the blessed Inspectors, Officers, Chiefs, and Representatives of the Holy Community of Monte Santo, and to the Holy Fathers of the same, and of all other sacred convents, our beloved Sons. - "We, Gregorios, Patriarch, Archbishop Universal, Metropolitan of Constantinople, etc. etc. etc. - "Blessed Inspectors, Officers, Superiors, and Representatives of the community of the Holy Mountain, and other Holy Fathers of the same, and of the other Holy and Venerable Convents subject to our holy universal Throne.
+Peace be to you. - "The bearer of the present, our patriarchal sheet, the Honourable Robert Curzon, of a noble English family, recommended to us by most